Belgium in talks with Taliban over returning criminal and undocumented Afghans

 Technical, not political

 According to Het Laatste Nieuws, the Taliban regime appears prepared to cooperate extensively with European countries on the return of Afghans.
-The talks were “clearly a technical mission”, said minister of aylum and migration Anneleen Van Bossuyt (N-VA), who deliberately did not take part.
+The talks were “clearly a technical mission”, said Asylum and Migration minister Anneleen Van Bossuyt (N-VA), who deliberately did not take part.
 No politicians were present, and there were no discussions with the Taliban ministers of the interior or foreign affairs.

 In a press release issued on Saturday morning, Van Bossuyt’s office confirmed that Belgium had participated in an “exploratory administrative mission” to Afghanistan.
 The mission was organised by the European Commission, partly at the minister’s initiative.

 “The focus of the mission is on resuming technical cooperation with the Afghan authorities at the administrative level, including identification for both voluntary and forced return,” the statement said.
-Cases involving undocumented criminals must be prioritised, the minister added.
+Cases involving undocumented criminals must be prioritised, she added.

 “We will, of course, not forcibly deport anyone who is entitled to asylum, such as a large group of Afghan women or minors,” she added.
 At present, 2,635 Afghans remain in Belgian reception centres.

-Gathering of Afghan refugees and organisations at Brussels central station in ©BELGA PHOTO NICOLAS MAETERLINCK
+Gathering of Afghan refugees and organisations at Brussels Central station in 2022 ©BELGA PHOTO NICOLAS MAETERLINCK

 Related news